Chlamydia Trachomatis (Swab)

 How is this test done?

-This test requires a sample of cells from the urethra in men or the vagina in women.
+This test is done with a sample of cells from the urethra in men or the vagina in

-For men, the healthcare provider will gently insert a swab 3 to 4 centimeters into
+women.
+For men, the healthcare provider will gently insert a swab 3 to 4 centimeters

-the urethra.
+into the urethra.
 The provider will turn it once to collect cells.
-For women, the provider
+For women, the

 Does this test pose any risks?